blaueck/tf-mtcnn/README.md

 - landmarks: face landmarks, 2D float tensor with format[[y1, y2, y3, y4, y5, x1, x2, x3, x4, x5], ...]

 # Note
 - Because the model is designed to work with opencv, so the input image format is BGR instead of RGB.
+If you prefer RGB, you can modify the convert script and convert the model yourself.
 - The convert code make the model more suitable for tensorflow and opencv by modifying the model's parameters.